-In D.12-04-010, the Commission identified the topic of emerging issues to meet the requirements California Public Utilities section 961(d)(11).
-This section requires that the gas safety plan include the following:

-• "Any additional matter that the commission determines should be included in the plan."
+In D.12-04-010, the Commission identified the topic of emerging issues to meet the requirements Public Utilities section 961(d)(11).
+This section requires that the gas safety plan include the following: any additional matter that the commission determines should be included in the plan.

-2. SOCALGAS AND EMERGING ISSUES
+2. SOCALGAS MONITORING OF EMERGING ISSUES

-SoCalGas stays current on emerging issues within the industry through active participation in industry associations and open communication with legislative and regulatory groups.
+SoCalGas stays current on emerging issues within the industry through active participation in industry associations, review of PHMSA advisory bulletins, and open communication with legislative, regulatory groups as well as news and trade publications.
 Chapter 6 of this Gas Safety Plan identifies the on-going safety enhancement actions the industry has committed to and SoCalGas' targeted date of implementation.

-SoCalGas is continuing to address the emerging issues of the grandfathering of provisions in Title 49 of the Code of Federal Regulation (49 CFR) Part 192 and the installation of remotecontrolled and automatic shutoff valves as part of its Pipeline Safety Enhancement Plan (PSEP) as discussed in Chapter 4 of this Gas Safety Plan, along with the newly implemented MegaRule requirement for MAOP reconfirmation (192.624).
-Similarly, SoCalGas is addressing the replacement of pipe, including polyethylene made with Aldyl-A resin, as part of its Distribution Integrity Management Program.
+SoCalGas is continuing to address the emerging issues of the grandfathering of provisions in Title 49 of the Code of Federal Regulation (49 CFR) Part 192 and the installation of remote-controlled and automatic shutoff valves as part of its Pipeline Safety Enhancement Plan (PSEP) as discussed in Chapter 4 of this Gas Safety Plan, along with the newly implemented requirements for MAOP reconfirmation under the Gas Transmission Safety Rule (192.624).